kailaix/ADCME.jl/docs/src/tu_debug.md

 This Python script can be inserted to Julia and use interpolation to invoke Julia functions (in the comment line).

-As an application, we can use this trick to debug "NotFoundError" for custom operators
+This technique can also be applied to other TensorFlow codes.
+For example, we can use this trick to debug "NotFoundError" for custom operators
 ```julia
 using ADCME, PyCall
 py"""